 among the cockle boats/And by the castle with the boatlike birds.'

 Poet, writer and lifelong friend of Dylan, Vernon Watkins visited and recounted the tale of when celebrated author Richard Hughes called.
-One morning they heard two knocks on the door.
-'That will be Hughes', said Dylan, giving the surname 'an accent of awe.'
+One morning they heard two knocks on the door - 'That will be Hughes', said Dylan, giving the surname 'an accent of awe.'
 Standing in the doorway was, '... a figure tall and solemn, with a high white forehead and black curly beard, his powerful hands resting on a strong cane.
-I was quickly introduced... and then standing stock still opposite the window, like a sea-captain who has taken up a vantage point in a small boat, focusing, with an invisible telescope, or something none of us could see.'
+I was quickly introduced... and then standing stock still opposite the window, like a sea-captain who has taken up a vantage point in a small boat, focusing, with an invisible telescope, at something none of us could see.'

-copyright © 2020 Laugharne Lines
+copyright © 2021 Laugharne Lines

 all rights reserved